hitoshi-watase/sercrod/docs/reference/directives/unwrap.md

 - `*unwrap` is a host-level directive; there is no `n-unwrap` alias in the current implementation.
 - The directive is checked by testing for the presence of the `*unwrap` attribute; the attribute value is not interpreted as an expression.
 - Unwrapping is performed via `DocumentFragment` replacement, so the relative order of siblings around the host is preserved.
-- `*unwrap` does not interact with or override any per-element structural directives on child nodes; it only removes the outer Nablla host after all child processing is done.
+- `*unwrap` does not interact with or override any per-element structural directives on child nodes; it only removes the outer Sercrod host after all child processing is done.
 - Because it removes the host element entirely, `*unwrap` should be used only when you intentionally do not need that host to remain active in the DOM after the first render.